 According to data from the Illinois Department of Transportation, 84,652 people were wounded in a vehicle-related event in 2014.
 11,755 of those people were seriously injured, preventing them from engaging in the typical day-to-day activities they enjoyed before to the tragedy.
 This is classified as a “A-type” injury crash.
 Some of these life-altering injuries include:

 Regardless of the scope of your injury, we can help you.
 We understand that no accident is the same, and will treat you with respect and individualized attention from your consultation and beyond.

-By law, all Illinois drivers are required to carry liability insurance coverage of $25,000 per person and $50,000 per accident, according to the Illinois Secretary of State.
-Despite these requirements, more than 13% of drivers on Illinois roads and highways operate vehicles without any liability insurance, according to data from the Insurance Research Council.
+All Illinois drivers are required by law to hold liability insurance coverage of $25,000 per person and $50,000 per accident.
+More about required coverage on Illinois Secretary of State website.
+Despite these restrictions, according to the Insurance Research Council data, more than 13% of drivers on Illinois roads and highways travel without liability insurance.

 But what happens if an uninsured driver causes a crash that injures you?

 Recognizing there are so many uninsured drivers vehicle insurance companies provide a type of insurance to protect their drivers when they get into an accident with an uninsured driver.
 It’s call UM coverage or Uninsured Motorist Coverage.

 The car accident settlement process roughly flows in this order:

 Illinois sets a time limit of two years to file a personal injury lawsuit in the state’s civil court system.
 In most cases, this two-year time limit, known as a “statute of limitations,” begins to run on the date of the accident.
 Sometimes, however, a statute of limitations might run from the date that you discovered you were injured, rather than the date of the event that injured you.
 This later date is known as a “discovery date.”